chintadaviswanath-collab/Agentic-AI/README.md

 Try asking:

-what is the current price of tcs calculate average price of infosys for last 3 months calculate 20 day sma of tcs calculate rsi of reliance compare price of tcs and infosys show chart of wipro
+1.what is the current price of tcs
+2.calculate average price of infosys for last 3 months 3.calculate 20 day sma of tcs
+4.calculate rsi of reliance
+5.compare price of tcs and infosys
+6.show chart of wipro

 ⚠️ Limitations:
 Depends on yfinance data availability